-- protection of public and private water supply
+- protection of public & private water supply

 - protection of ground water supply